 My house is a comfortable 1927 home which I am making as energy efficient as possible.
 Hardwood floors, lots of books, and plenty of art, but not the kind of place where you have to tiptoe.
 I have room for two guests at this time, but not three or four.

 You would be in the guest bedroom with the TV/DVD, which I never watch.
 The bedroom has a new queen bed and a trundle for those who want separate beds ( I charge a set up fee for the trundle, see house rules).
 It is quiet and has several windows, and an extra heater.
 I have WiFi.
 We share one remodeled bathroom, there is a toilet in the basement for traffic jams.

-I have a big food garden and a patio and deck for relaxing, also a friendly cat and 3 hens.
+I have a big food garden and a patio and deck for relaxing, also a friendly cat.

 I have a two night minimum stay except by special arrangement.